nitishb-dev/NITISH-PORTFOLIO/backend/README.md

 # Portfolio Backend

-A modern, serverless-ready backend for your portfolio website, built with Node.js, Express, and Supabase.
+A modern backend for your portfolio website, built with Node.js, Express, and Supabase.
+It is designed to be deployed as a web service on platforms like Render.

 ## 🚀 Features

 - **Contact Form API** - Handle contact form submissions
 - **Supabase Integration** - Store contact messages in a Supabase (PostgreSQL) database.
 - **Email Notifications** - Get instant email notifications for new submissions using Nodemailer.
-- **Serverless Ready** - Designed for easy deployment on Vercel.
 - **Security** - Includes Helmet for security headers, rate limiting to prevent abuse, and robust CORS handling.
 - **Validation** - Server-side input validation using Joi.